History of Nepal: Shah dynasty, unification of Nepal

+Senas of Makwanpur

+In the 16th century, a dynasty emerged in the southern parts of Nepal near the border with Bihar which used the Sena surname and claimed descent from the Senas of Bengal.
+One of their branches formed the Sena dynasty of Makwanpur which ruled from the fort of Makwanpur Gadhi.
+This branch of the Sena dynasty adopted the local language of the region, Maithili which became their state language.

 Modern history

 Kingdom of Nepal

 After decades of rivalry between the medieval kingdoms, modern Nepal was unified in the latter half of the 18th century, when Prithvi Narayan Shah, the ruler of the small principality of Gorkha, formed a unified country from a number of independent hill high states.
 After the death of Prithvi Narayan Shah, the Shah dynasty began to expand their kingdom into much of the Indian subcontinent.
 Between 1788 and 1791, during the Sino-Nepalese War, Nepal invaded Tibet and robbed Tashilhunpo Monastery in Shigatse.
-Alarmed, the Qianlong Emperor of the Chinese Qing Dynasty appointed Fuk'anggan commander-in-chief of the Tibetan campaign; Fuk'anggan signed a treaty to protect his troops thus attaining a draw.
+Alarmed, the Qianlong Emperor of the Chinese Qing dynasty appointed Fuk'anggan commander-in-chief of the Tibetan campaign; Fuk'anggan signed a treaty to protect his troops thus attaining a draw.

 After 1800, the heirs of Prithvi Narayan Shah proved unable to maintain firm political control over Nepal.
 A period of internal turmoil followed.
 The rivalry between Nepal and the British East India Company over the princely states bordering Nepal and British-India eventually led to the Anglo-Nepalese War (1814–16), in which Nepal suffered substantial losses due to lack of guns and ammunitions against the British-Indian forces with advanced weapons.
 The Treaty of Sugauli was signed in 1816, ceding large parts of the Nepalese controlled territories to the British.
 In 1860 some parts of western Terai, known as Naya Muluk (new country) was restored to Nepal.
 The four noble families involved largely in the active politics of the kingdom were the Shah rulers, the Thapas, the Basnyats, and the Pandes before the rise of the Rana dynasty.
 From beginning to the mid of 18th century, the Thapas and Pandes had extreme dominance over Nepalese Darbar politics alternatively contesting for central power amongst each other.